Revenue vs Profit: What's the Difference?

 For example, a wellness clinic may define consultation fees as operational income.
 However, donations from donors are non-operating revenue because they are not expected or part of the clinic's normal operations.

-Freshbooks is a great resource for businesses needing help with invoices and bookkeeping as you navigate the revenue and profit from your business.
+Bench is a great resource for businesses needing help with invoices and bookkeeping as you navigate the revenue and profit from your business.

 Types of Profit